DroidsOnRoids/swift-style-guide/README.markdown

  + Use computed properties instead of functions when it only returns an instance of class or object and doesn't modify existing instances or states.
  + Define multiple variables and structures on a single line if they share a common purpose / context.
  + Indent getter and setter definitions and property observers.
- + Make wise use of modifiers, but don't add `internal` in case when it is already the default.
+ + Don't add modifiers such as `internal` when they're already the default.
 Similarly, don't repeat the access modifier when overriding a method.
+ + Organize extra functionality (e.g. printing) in extensions.
+ + Hide non-shared, implementation details such as `centerString` inside the extension using private access control.
  + Don't bloat view controller's life-cycle methods.
 Encapsulate code to new setup methods to achieve code clarity.

 ### App Delegate